simonihmig/responsive-image/README.md

 ### Add a basic configuration

-Add a basic configuration to your `ember-cli-build.js`, to point the addon to where your images are that:
+Add a basic configuration to your `ember-cli-build.js`, to point the addon to where your images are:

 ```js
 module.exports = function (defaults) {